Barnardo's: Apology

 Martin Crewe, the head of Barnardo's Scotland, said in 2020: "We absolutely apologise for what happened to those individuals.
-Any instance of abuse is absolutely unacceptable.”
+Any instance of abuse is absolutely unacceptable."

 On 11 March 2022 ministers from the five main political parties in Northern Ireland and six abusing institutions made statements of apology in the Northern Ireland Assembly.
-The six institutions that apologised for carrying out abuse were De La Salle Brothers, represented by Br Francis Manning; the Sisters of Nazareth, represented by Sr Cornelia Walsh; the Sisters of St Louis represented by Sr Uainin Clarke; the Good Shepherd Sisters, represented by Sr Cait O'Leary; Barnardo's in Northern Ireland, represented by Michele Janes; and Irish Church Missions, represented by Rev Mark Jones.
+The six institutions that apologised for carrying out abuse were De La Salle Brothers, represented by Br Francis Manning; the Sisters of Nazareth, represented by Sr Cornelia Walsh; the Sisters of St. Louis, represented by Sr Uainin Clarke; the Good Shepherd Sisters, represented by Sr Cait O'Leary; Barnardo's in Northern Ireland, represented by Michele Janes; and Irish Church Missions, represented by Rev. Mark Jones.

-In live reporting after the apology, BBC News reported that Jon McCourt from Survivors North West said "If what happened today was the best that the church could offer by way of an apology they failed miserably.
+In live reporting after the apology, BBC News reported that Jon McCourt from Survivors North West said: "If what happened today was the best that the church could offer by way of an apology they failed miserably.
 There was no emotion, there was no ownership. ...
 I don't believe that the church and institutions atoned today."
 He called on the institutions to "do the right thing" and contribute to the redress fund for survivors, saying that institutions have done similar for people in Scotland.
-McCourt praised the government ministers' apologies; they had "sat and thought out and listened to what it was we said", but said that the institutions had failed to do this, leading to some victims having to leave the room while they were speaking, "compound[ing] the hurt."
+McCourt praised the government ministers' apologies; they had "sat and thought out and listened to what it was we said", but said that the institutions had failed to do this, leading to some victims having to leave the room while they were speaking, "compound[ing] the hurt".

-Others angry at the institutions' apologies included Caroline Farry, who attended St Joseph's Training School in Middletown from 1978-1981, overseen by nuns from the Sisters of St Louis, Pádraigín Drinan from Survivors of Abuse, and Alice Harper, whose brother, a victim of the De La Salle Brothers, had since died.
+Others angry at the institutions' apologies included Caroline Farry, who attended St Joseph's Training School in Middletown from 1978 to 1981, overseen by nuns from the Sisters of St Louis, Pádraigín Drinan from Survivors of Abuse, and Alice Harper, whose brother, a victim of the De La Salle Brothers, had since died.
 Peter Murdock, from campaign group Savia, was at Nazareth Lodge Orphanage with his brother (who had recently died); he likened the institution to an "SS camp".
 He said "It's shocking to hear a nun from the institution apologising ... it comes 30 years too late ... people need to realise that it has to come from the heart.
 They say it came from the heart but why did they not apologise 30 years ago?"

 Music

-During the 1950s children from the homes made recordings, including appearing on Petula Clark's 1952 recording of "Where Did My Snowman Go?".
+During the 1950s, children from the homes made recordings, including appearing on Petula Clark's 1952 recording of "Where Did My Snowman Go?".
 They also made recordings as a vocal group for Polygon and Pye Nixa Records.

 Barnardo's Barkingside regeneration programme

 Barnardo's employs approximately 450 staff in Barkingside in Ilford, eastern Greater London, including secondments and visitors.
-Since September 2013 operations were consolidated in one, smaller, building on the Barkingside site.
+Since September 2013, operations were consolidated in one, smaller, building on the Barkingside site.
 The new building was financed by housing developments undertaken after public consultation and discussions with local residents in Barkingside.